imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

 ### Working with FileData

-The class _org.imixs.workflow.FileData_ can be used to transfere files into a ItemCollection.
+The class _org.imixs.workflow.FileData_ can be used to transfer files into a ItemCollection.
 A FileData object contains the following attributes:

  * name - the file name
  * content - a byte array of the file data